Keadby 3 CCS Power Station

 Capturing the potential of the Humber

-SSE Thermal is actively developing Keadby 3, which could become the UK’s first power station equipped with carbon capture and storage (CCS) technology by the mid-2020s.
+SSE Thermal and Equinor are actively developing Keadby 3, which could become the UK’s first power station equipped with carbon capture and storage (CCS) technology by the mid-2020s.

 In line with our vision for a net-zero future, SSE Thermal has committed to only build power stations with a clear route to decarbonisation.
 With an electrical output of up to 910MW, Keadby 3 Power Station will use natural gas as its fuel and will be fitted with a carbon capture plant to remove the CO2 from its emissions.

 The UK Government recently announced its ambition for the UK to become a world-leader in CCS technology, with a target to remove 10MT of CO2 by 2030.
 Keadby 3 is expected to offset at least 1.5MT of CO2 – 15% of the Government’s target.

 How does carbon capture and storage (CCS) work?

 Carbon capture and storage (CCS) is a technology that can capture at least 90% of the carbon dioxide emissions produced from the use of fossil fuels in electricity generation and industrial processes, preventing the carbon dioxide from entering the atmosphere.